spookylukey/django-views-the-right-way/source/url_parameters.rst

 it by configuring your URLs.

 Let's say you have some kind of e-commerce site where you want to display products on individual pages.
+We want ``/product/`` to be the prefix for all these pages, and the next part to be the “slug” for the product — a URL-friendly version of the name (e.g ``white-t-shirt`` instead of "White T-Shirt").

-You can have product pages that all live under the ``/product/`` prefix as follows:
+We can do that as follow:

 .. code-block:: python